Cultural Heritage Landscape Strategy

 Hilton Farm - 2031 North Service Road (pdf, 4.8 MB)

 Biggar Farm - 4243 Sixth Line (pdf, 6 MB)

 Van Sickle Farm - 3451 Tremaine Road (formerly known as Remnant Farmstead) (pdf, 4.7 MB)

-The Draft Cultural Heritage Landscape Assessment Reports will be considered by Heritage Oakville Advisory Committee on April 25, 2017.
-The meeting will take place at Town Hall, Council Chamber beginning at 9:30 a.m.
-The recommendations from Heritage Oakville and staff will go forward to Council for final determination at its meeting of May 15, 2017.
+The Draft Cultural Heritage Landscape Assessment Reports was considered by Heritage Oakville Advisory Committee on April 25, 2017 and went to Council for final determination on May 15, 2017.